kersorianek/mon-portfolio/_posts/2019-01-22-Introduction-to -Business-Analysis.md

 cover-img: /assets/img/cover.jpg
 ---

-Business analysis is not the type of career where you need to necessarily be prepared for anything, but expect the occasional surprise or unexpected situation.
-In most business analyst jobs, you’ll experience a fair amount of variety in your day-to-day work.
-And while this is not a role like IT support requiring near-constant interaction with others and real-time prioritization, priorities shift and a certain amount of flexibility and responsiveness is important.
-Of course, if your company experiences a catastrophe or uncovers a significant unexpected opportunity you will most likely be called in to help on short notice, but that’s the exception, not the rule.
+Business analysis is not the type of job where you need to be prepared for everything, but you should be prepared for the odd surprise or unexpected event.
+Most business analyst jobs will provide you with a reasonable bit of variation in your day-to-day work.
+While this is not an IT support function that requires near-constant interaction with people and real-time prioritization, priorities change and a certain level of flexibility and responsiveness is required.
+Of course, if your company suffers a disaster or discovers a huge unanticipated opportunity, you will most certainly be called in to assist on short notice, but this is the exception rather than the rule.

-Most often your days will not hit you, instead, you’ll hit them.
-The best business analysts drive the requirements process.
-This means scheduling meetings, managing input, influencing stakeholders, and ensuring decisions are made.
-Great business analysts are proactive and seek out answers.
-If this is not a comfortable role for you, it might be possible to find positions where you can partner with a strong project manager.
-In general, however, you should be prepared for planning out your own work to meet deadlines (possibly set by yourself, possibly imposed) and facilitating input and occasionally follow-ups from a variety of people to achieve your end goals.
+Most of the time, your days will strike you instead than the other way around.
+The top business analysts drive the requirements process.
+This includes organizing meetings, handling input, influencing stakeholders, and ensuring decisions are made.
+Great business analysts are proactive in their search for answers.
+If this is not a comfortable job for you, you may be able to locate opportunities where you can collaborate with a strong project manager.
+In general, you should be prepared to organize your own work to meet deadlines (sometimes set by yourself, possibly imposed) and to facilitate input and occasionally follow-ups from a range of people to achieve your ultimate goals.

 _Qucik Link to Specific Topic:_